annasimps979-jpg/annasimps979-jpg.github.io/Characters/Archetypes/Thief.md

 **[Caster](../../Characters/Jobs/Caster):** Manasteal.
 When you use Steal on an enemy and roll a 4 on their item table, you drain an amount of [MP](../../Characters/Attributes-and-Statistics#term-mp) from them equal to your current [Magical Attack](../../Characters/Attributes-and-Statistics#term-magical-attack) and give it to yourself.

 **[Healer](../../Characters/Jobs/Healer):** Night Shift.
-You may use your Healer abilities while Hidden without removing the status effect from yourself.
+You may use your Healer abilities while Hidden without removing the status from yourself.

 **[Defender](../../Characters/Jobs/Defender):** Ninja Bodyguard.
-You may use Guard, Shield, Counter, and Reflect without losing the Hidden status effect.
-If any of the effects of these abilities are triggered while you are Hidden, you lose the Hidden status effect.
+You may use Guard, Shield, Counter, and Reflect without losing the Hidden status.
+If any of the effects of these abilities are triggered while you are Hidden, you lose the Hidden status.

 **Support:** Shellsteal.
 When you use Steal on an enemy and roll a 4 on their item table, you drain an amount of Shell from them equal to your current Magical Attack and give it to yourself.
 Your current Shell will then become the [elemental type](../../Combat-Rules/Elemental-Types#term-elemental-type) of the drained Shell.

 **Saboteur:** Infection.
-When you use Steal on an enemy and roll a 4 on their item table, you inflict the status effect on them associated with your elemental type.
-If they are immune to this status effect, this talent does not apply.
+When you use Steal on an enemy and roll a 4 on their item table, you inflict the status on them associated with your elemental type.
+If they are immune to this status, this talent does not apply.